 If you are flying into Liberia International Airport, your only choice is to take a cab or a bus to the Liberia city center, to the “Empresa Traroc” bus station, and then take a bus to Nicoya from there.
 Once in Nicoya, take the bus to Nosara.
 Buses leave Nicoya for Nosara at 10:00 a.m.
 12:30 p.m.
 3:30 and 5:30 p.m.

 If you take a bus to Nicoya in Liberia after 3 p.m., you will miss the last bus to Nosara.

 If you’re traveling from the San José city center or surroundings, take a cab to the bus stop Terminal 7-10, where buses depart towards Nosara.
 A direct trip departs at 05:30 every day.
 If not, you can take a bus to Nicoya City and then one of the four daily trips to Nosara that we have already discussed.

 Buses from Terminal 7-10 to Nicoya depart at 05:30, 7:30, 10:00, and 12:00 p.m.

-If you are coming from the Juan Santamaría International Airport in Alajuela, you can take a taxi to Terminal 7-10 bus stop, or even take the public transport that passes in front of the airport, and once in Downtown San José, walk to the 7-10 terminal.
+If you are coming from the Juan Santamaría International Airport in Alajuela, you can call us or send us a message through WhatsApp at + (506) 8302-1903, to make a reservation with us, to Terminal 7-10 bus stop, or even take the public transport that passes in front of the airport, and once in Downtown San José, walk to the 7-10 terminal.
 There you can take a bus to Nicoya already mentioned, or one of the buses that leave Nicoya for Nosara.